-MTSU will briefly test its campus emergency alert system Wednesday, June 30, with a short message for the university’s 25,000-plus registered users via email, text and automated phone calls.
+MTSU will briefly test its campus emergency alert system Wednesday, June 29, with a short message for the university’s 22,500-plus registered users via email, text and automated phone calls.

 The university’s website, www.mtsu.edu, its MTSUNews.com official news site, and all digital signage around the Murfreesboro campus will display the test message as they would during a real emergency.

-MTSU used its Critical Notification System, provided by Rave Mobile Safety’s “Rave Alert,” in March to update students, faculty and staff after a National Weather Service-issued tornado warning for Rutherford County specified central Murfreesboro as a potential target of dangerous weather.
+MTSU used its Critical Notification System, provided by Rave Mobile Safety’s “Rave Alert,” in May to notify students, faculty and staff about a fatal shooting outside Murphy Center after a high school graduation.

 All current MTSU students, faculty and staff can verify and update their Rave notification preferences by logging in with their usernames and passwords at www.getrave.com/login/mtsu.